 There’s certainly room for debate over how I’ve chosen to translate the guards between masters.
 While some might match right ox with guardia d’alicorno, I’ve chosen to match it with guardia d’entrare instead.
 This is due to guardia d’entrare’s more forward position, and its symmetry with guardia di faccia, dall’Agocchie’s nearest equivalent to left ox.

 Meyer’s left middle guard could conceivably be either one of guardia di sopra il braccio or guardia di sotto il braccio.
-A high guardia di sopra il braccio could potentially translate into Meyer’s left high guard.
+A high guardia di sopra il braccio could potentially translate into Meyer’s left high or wrath guard.

-Although dall’Agocchie doesn’t explicitly define a guard like longpoint, that posture does exist in his system, if only because one cannot execute a a fully extended cut or thrust without passing through it—and that is exactly the definition of longpoint in Meyer’s system.
+Although dall’Agocchie doesn’t explicitly define a guard like longpoint, that posture does exist in his system, if only because one cannot execute a fully extended cut or thrust without passing through it—and that is exactly the definition of longpoint in Meyer’s system.

 To Wait in a Guard or Not?